Description: Unpaid

 Apply 2-3 months in advance.

-Purpose of the Internship
+Purpose of Internship

 The internship will give students a unique opportunity to supplement their academic experience and coursework with a deep dive into the day-to-day operations of the office of a state-wide elected official and the subject matter of a state-wide administrative agency, which includes energy, water, and public utilities, and quasi-legislative, quasi-executive, and quasi-judicial processes.
 Students who are seeking to work and train for their own academic and career advantage and combine their academic instruction with practical work experience within the office of an elected public official should apply.

-Agency Minimum Qualifications
+Agency Qualifications (minimum)

 Junior or Senior student or higher.
 Have and maintain subscriptions to all databases, platforms, trackers, and electronic libraries necessary to stay up to date on the latest information related to the intern’s area of expertise.
 Own or have legal access to a laptop computer, tablet, or other mobile device that has Microsoft Office products and software installed or has access to equivalent online-based software and platforms, such as Google Docs and Microsoft Outlook.
 Own or have legal access to a vehicle or other source of public or private transportation.

-Agency Preferred Qualifications
+Agency Qualifications (preferred)

 Ability to conduct advanced Boolean searches on a variety of online search platforms.
 Ability to travel to any part of the state, with minimal advance notice.
 Ability to work a flexible schedule that could change from week-to-week.
 Ability to work and complete training assignments remotely, such as from a laptop, tablet, or mobile device.
 Freedom and ability to manage one’s own productivity and select workplaces that can enhance rather than distract from one’s personal goals and objectives, such as living spaces, coffee shops, and libraries.